Positive model structures for abstract symmetric spectra: Positive projective model structures

 be the set of morphisms $f:X\to Y$, such that $f_n:X_n\to Y_n$ is a weak equivalence in $\bcC $ for all $n>0$.
 First we will prove a proposition saying that $I_T^+$, $J_T^+$ and $W_T^+$ generate a model structure in $\bcS $.

 \begin{proposition} The above sets $I_T^+$, $J_T^+$ and $W^+_T$ do satisfy the conditions of Theorem 2.1.19 in \cite{Hovey1}, so that they generate a model structure, denoted by $\bcM ^+$ with the set of generating cofibrations $I_T^+$, the set of trivial generating cofibrations $J_T^+$, and whose weak equivalences are $W_T^+$.
-In particular, the set of cofibrations in $\bcM ^+$ is the set {\rm $I_T^+$-cof}\footnote{we will systematically use the terminology from $\S $2.1 of the book \cite{Hovey1}}, and weak equivalences in $\bcM ^+$ are $W_T^+$. \end{proposition}
+In particular, the set of cofibrations in $\bcM ^+$ is the set {\rm $I_T^+$-cof}\footnote{we will systematically use the terminology from $\S $2.1 of the book \cite{Hovey1}}, the set of trivial cofibrations is {\rm $J_T^+$-cof}, and weak equivalences in $\bcM ^+$ are $W_T^+$. \end{proposition}

 \begin{pf} We will use the fact that $\bcM =(I_T,J_T,W_T)$, and so the sets $I_T$, $J_T$ and $W_T$ satisfy the conditions of Theorem 2.1.19 in \cite{Hovey1}.

 {\it First condition}

 The first condition from Theorem 2.1.19 in \cite{Hovey1} is satisfied automatically.